 Personal finance is the management of your money which includes saving and investing for the future.
-Your personal finance management includes budgeting, insurance, banking, mortgages, retirement planning, living costs and financial planning to meet your personal goals and objectives.
-Personal finance also refers to the industry that advises individuals about potential financial and investment opportunities
+Moreover, your personal finance management includes budgeting, insurance, banking, mortgages, retirement planning, living costs and financial planning to meet your personal goals and objectives.
+Also, personal finance refers to the industry that advises individuals about potential financial and investment opportunities

-Everyone has their own dreams to pursue, their own financial goals to meet, so every individual has to plan differently for their finances.
-You must always listen to what experts have to say, as sound financial advice and correct investment strategies can make your life goals and dreams achievable in the future.
+Everyone has their own financial goals to meet, so every individual has to plan differently for their finances.
+A sound financial advice and correct investment strategies can make your life goals and dreams achievable in the future.
 However, there are a set of rules and procedures that every individual must follow if they want to achieve the best in their life.

 1. Find a professional financial advisor